akai-z/docker-alpine-varnish/README.md

   -b localhost:8080
 ```

-However, you have to keep in mind that,
-if you opt to use this approach,
+However, you have to keep in mind that, if you opt to use this approach,
-all the preset/default parameters that are already used
+all the preset/default parameters that are already used in the image
-in the image, will not be included.
+will not be included.

 And you have to make sure that
 all `varnishd` required parameters are added.